evgenyb/iac-workshops/dns-and-ssl-management-on-azure-with-ado/labs/lab-02/readme.md

 ## Task #1 - implement DNS zone

-Create new file called <YOU-DOMAIN-NAME>.bicep under `modules` folder of your `iac-domains-iac` repo with the following content:
+Create new file called YOU-DOMAIN-NAME.bicep under `modules` folder of your `iac-domains-iac` repo with the following content:

 ```bicep
 param tags object